-I am such a firm believer in this.
-Like I said above, there is no right or wrong way to do it.
+There is no right or wrong way to do it.
 Just commit to saving and you will be pleased with the results.
 Best of all, you can use that money towards any goal!
 I recommend you write that on your own challenge form.

 Post your sheet where you can see it.
 You want to see the reason you are doing it be it a trip, 100% cash for the holidays, new furniture — whatever you are saving for.

 Then, imagine, come January 1st of the following year being able to see that you did it!
 You really did save and were able to reach that amazing goal.